harshcurious/harshcurious.github.io/content/posts/TIL7.md

 - There are other options like `Get-ComputerInfo` and `Get-WinEvent`(depreceated from PowerShell 6 onwards).
 This one worked best for me.
 YMMV.
 - I genenerated the ASCII art from [this tool](https://textkool.com/en/ascii-art-generator)
 - Learned a fair bit of PowerShell scripting today.
-I can understand a PowerShell script now.
+I think can understand a PowerShell script now.